 It also helps me help others.

 As my process of applying my skills and knowledge to labor that best suits me overlaps with trauma coping, I find myself shifting toward the invisible work of emotional support.
 I try to catch myself before I start spiraling and try doing the same for others.
-“How can we recenter this from a place of growth?” has become a frequent question of mine to help comrades sift through a tricky dilemma.
+“How can we recenter this from a place of growth?” has become a frequent question of mine to help researchers sift through a tricky dilemma.
 Movie nights, park hangs, photos of my pets, and extreme commitment to Just Vibing have all become core to how I attempt to provide a comfortable space to decompress for others.
 The well-being of people I care about is deeply rooted to my own sense of joy.
 If you’re struggling, my heart is breaking and I’m desperate to alleviate your struggle.
 If you have a good day, I’m over the moon with happiness that you got to experience something positive and uplifting — and I hope you cherish it as such, let it nourish your soul.

 Verbalizing when I’ve reached my limit has taken time but is gradually something I feel much more comfortable doing.
 If it’s 2am and you message me to express frustration over a non-life threatening situation, I don’t brew a pot of coffee and stay up until we’ve worked it all out anymore.
 I catch myself losing focus and say so as straightforward and empathetically as possible.
 “I’m sorry, I don’t have the capacity to help with this right now to the degree you deserve but I will tomorrow.”
 I recently managed to verbalize to someone that I was on the brink of an anxiety attack and what they could do to help me pull out of it.
 I’ve had anxiety for as long as I can remember and only just got to a point where I can say “Talk to me about anything non-stressful for five minutes so I can pull out of this nosedive.”

 Manifesting joy is something I’m constantly working to improve on because it takes a lot of conscious energy.
 Whether it’s cracking jokes or spontaneous dancing, cooking, or just encouraging examining a difficult situation from a productive space, I have been trying very hard to be someone who adds as much good as I can.
 Once I went to a jail support following an action I didn’t attend and my energy was totally different.
 When I’m at JS after an action I’ve been at, my head stays on a swivel, my ears stay alert, I stay tense and focused.
-But pulling up for comrades without being in that headspace means I pull up “off the clock,” if you will.
+But pulling up without being in that headspace means I pull up “off the clock,” if you will.
 At that JS, one person told me he thought I was drunk because I was so effusively joyful.
 He’d never seen me “off the clock” before.
 That made me realize I needed to get better at switching off the reporter brain and being a person, and I’ve been working on it ever since.